 Dr. Cleere: “Most swimmers fall into what I call the seven-day self-sabotage cycle...they are already stressing about their competition.”

 “Golfers handle their perceived stress very similar to tennis players and we work on similar things: pre-round routines and pre-shot routines...”

 “Baseball also has a lot of downtime—waiting to go to bat and waiting for the next batter.”

 You were probably thinking, what are the five most mentally challenging sports?
 Not mentally challenging as in book-smarts.
 We mean challenging based on the number of places or moments when negative thoughts can pop up and enter the mind and ambush you.

-To find out, we asked Performance Coach Dr. Michelle Cleere what, in all her years of working with athletes, she thought was most mentally challenging to the jocks.
+To find out, we looked to Performance Coach Dr. Michelle Cleere for her thoughts on what, in all her years of working with athletes, she thought was most mentally challenging to the jocks.

 ‘It’s one thing to identify the most mentally challenging sport.
 It’s another to master the peak-performer mindset for every activity.’